awslabs/amazon-redshift-utils/src/AnalyzeVacuumUtility/README.md

 ## Summary of Parameters:

 ```
 Sl.No	Parameter				Mandatory	Default Value
 1.		--db                 	Yes
 2.		--db-user            	Yes
 3.		--db-pwd             	Yes
 4.		--db-host            	Yes
 5.		--db-port            	No			5439
 6.		--schema-name    		No			Public
 7.		--table-name         	No			Schema
 8.		--output-file        	Yes
 9.		--debug              	No			False
 10.		--slot-count         	No			1
 11.		--ignore-errors      	No			False
 12.		--query_group        	No			None
 13.		--analyze-flag			No			True
 14.		--vacuum-flag			No			True
 15.		--vacuum-parameter		No			FULL
 16.		--min-unsorted-pct		No			05%
 17.		--max-unsorted-pct		No			50%
 18.		--deleted-pct			No			05%
 19.		--stats-off-pct			No			10%
 20.		--max-table-size-mb		No			700*1024 MB
 ```

-The above parameter values depends on the cluster type, table size, available system resources and available ‘Time window’ etc. The default values provided here are based on ds2.8xlarge  , 8 node cluster.
-You need to play around with these parameters to come up with correct parameter values to vacuum and analyze your table(s).
-If table size is greater than certain size (max_table_size_mb) and has a large unsorted region (deleted_pct  or max_unsorted_pct), consider deep copy.
-In this case a deep copy would be much faster than a vacuum.
+The above parameter values depends on the cluster type, table size, available system resources and available ‘Time window’ etc. The default values provided here are based on ds2.8xlarge, 8 node cluster.
+It may take some trial and error to come up with correct parameter values to vacuum and analyze your table(s).
+If table size is greater than certain size (max_table_size_mb) and has a large unsorted region (deleted_pct  or max_unsorted_pct), consider deep copy, which would be much faster than a vacuum.

 As VACUUM & ANALYZE operations are resource intensive, you should ensure that this will not adversely impact other database operations running on your cluster.
 AWS has thoroughly tested this software on a variety of systems, but cannot be responsible for the impact of running the utility against your database.